 As with ANY medical procedure out there, there is the rare chance of a medical complication occurring.
 However, complications such as OHSS or ovarian torsion arise in less than 1% of individuals, and an even smaller percentage of women experience complications that can impact fertility.
 So, in extreme and exceptionally rare circumstances, yes: egg donation can lead to infertility.

 However, know this.
 Not all egg donor programs are the same, and complication rates vary among them.
 As you consider egg donation programs, make sure to find out what expertise that egg donation program has.
 Fairfax EggBank is one of the largest and most experienced egg banks in the world.
 We have over 30 years of experience in egg donation and have worked with thousands of donors.
 A major reason for our success is that we take extreme care of our donors and monitor them very closely to prevent any complications from occurring so that we can get the best outcome possible.

 We encourage you to thoroughly research egg donation so that you can make an informed decision about whether egg donation is for you.
 But, question the validity of articles you come across whether they are positive or negative in nature.
 Is the website credible?
 Can the author prove her/his argument through scientific evidence?
 If you’re not sure, then don’t hesitate to ask us directly.

 We also provide counseling and information sessions to ensure aspiring egg donors know what all the benefits and risks of donating are.
 NO donor goes into our program uninformed, and we deeply believe in transparency and honesty about our process.

 We hope you’re encouraged and empowered by this information.
-Yes, you CAN get pregnant after donating eggs.
+Yes, you CAN get pregnant after donating eggs as it won’t affect future fertility.
 Feel free also to browse our FAQ section, where you’ll find answers to the most pressing questions aspiring egg donors have.
 If you’re ready to take the next step, fill out our application.
 We look forward to receiving it!